gremmie/enigma/enigma/docs/source/reference.rst

 --------------

 The ``EnigmaMachine`` class represents an assembled Enigma machine that consists of rotors, a plugboard, a keyboard, and indicator lamps.
+The keyboard and lamps act as input and outputs.
+The other components are represented by Python classes.

 EnigmaMachine class reference